truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 TrueNAS SCALE Enterprise is generally available with the release of SCALE 22.12.2.
 Do not attempt to install Enterprise High Availability systems with TrueNAS SCALE until it becomes generally available, unless the deployment is experimental in nature.

-Installing TrueNAS SCALE on High Availability (HA) systems is complicated and should be guided by Enterprise level support.
+Installing TrueNAS SCALE on High Availability (HA) systems is complicated and should be guided by Enterprise-level support.
 Contact iXsystems Support for assistance whenever attempting to install TrueNAS SCALE on Enterprise HA hardware.

 {{< expand "Contacting Support" "v" >}}